About Caleb

 Being a medical professional can be difficult and incredibly rewarding at the same time.
 While providing medical aid and saving people’s lives can be meaningful and valuable, there are incredibly high standards to practice medicine effectively.
 These standards are even more vital in the military.
 Strict protocols are in place...

-UCMJ Corrections and Discharge
+Military Records Corrections and Discharge Upgrades

 When someone leaves the military without an Honorable Discharge, that veteran’s job prospects are reduced, he or she receives no education benefits, and some veterans receive no benefits at all.
 However, these veterans are not without options.
 Correcting anyone’s military records...